 This Quarterly Report on Form 10-Q contains estimates and information concerning our industry, our business, and the market for our products and services, including our general expectations of our market position, market growth forecasts, our market opportunity, and size of the markets in which we participate, that are based on industry publications, surveys, and reports that have been prepared by independent third parties.
 This information involves a number of assumptions and limitations, and you are cautioned not to give undue weight to these estimates.
 Although we have not independently verified the accuracy or completeness of the data contained in these industry publications, surveys, and reports, we believe the publications, surveys, and reports are generally reliable, although such information is inherently subject to uncertainties and imprecision.
-The industry in which we operate is subject to a high degree of uncertainty and risk due to a variety of factors, including, but not limited to, those described in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023 and this Quarterly Report on Form 10-Q. These and other factors could cause results to differ materially from those expressed in these publications and reports.
+The industry in which we operate is subject to a high degree of uncertainty and risk due to a variety of factors, including, but not limited to, those described in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023, our Quarterly Report on Form 10-Q for the quarter ended March 31, 2024 and this Quarterly Report on Form 10-Q. These and other factors could cause results to differ materially from those expressed in these publications and reports.